DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-11-27-maps-for-providers-with-many-partners.md

 > “We want people to see a wide range of partner schools that we work with, for this subject” ([video](https://lookback.io/watch/j7XGfjfS8Bh4WrSzz?t=19m18s))

 (This work was parked to focus on UCAS transition.
 When providers can manage their locations in one place, it’ll be easier to fix and improve those locations.
-Map ideas haven’t been tested with users.)
+Map ideas have not been tested with users.)

 ## Partner schools